 Thank you Bernard for taking the time to share your story with us.
 First off, tell us about your firm Ground Studio.
-How did you get started?
+How did you start your journey?

 That’s amazing!
 Congratulations on such a great journey!
 Where do you get your inspiration and what’s your design philosophy?